birnstiel/dsharp_opac/README.md

-# Mie-Opacity Library
+# DSHARP Mie-Opacity Library

-This repository contains a module to carry out Mie opacity calculations based on a range of astrophysically relevant optical datasets and to calculate the default opacity tables used in the ALMA Large Program on Substructure in Protoplanetary Disks (PI: S. Andrews).
+This repository contains a module to carry out Mie opacity calculations based on a range of astrophysically relevant optical datasets and to calculate the default opacity tables used in the Disk Substructures at High Angular Resolution Project (DSHARP, PI: S. Andrews).

-This package was created by T. Birnstiel.
+This package was created by T. Birnstiel and C.P.
+Dullemond

 ## Installation